Getting Started, Logistics, and Policies

 Independent Usage

-Hours for Independent Usage
+Availability for Independent Usage:

-Note that instruments will be set up for users during staffed hours - Monday-Friday, 9AM-6PM.
-Users who wish to use the instrument before 9AM on weekdays, on weekends, or on other unstaffed days are expected to startup and QC the instrument independently.
-The startup and QC processes are covered during instrument training.
+- Users who wish to use the instrument before 9AM on weekdays, on weekends, or on other unstaffed days are expected to startup and QC the instrument independently.

 Assisted Usage